 Scene changes were marked with music and soundscapes were woven together.
 The composer (Chris Madin) and I worked closely together to get the tone of these transitions right and to carve out or give room to the dialogue that surrounded the transitions.

 The plot of Brideshead takes us to Oxford, London, to a country house in Venice, Manhattan and aboard a ship.
-The moments on board ship were potentially challenging; there was a lot of dialogue in this scene as well as a big storm, and I had to make sure the storm sound effects allowed enough room for the dialogue as well.
+The moments on board the ship were potentially challenging; there was a lot of dialogue in this scene as well as a big storm, and I had to make sure the storm sound effects allowed enough room for the dialogue as well.

 There was a division in the way sound effects were reproduced compared to the music in the show.
 The SFX tended to come from onstage SFX speakers, and the FOH system was primarily reserved for music playback.